operate-first/sre/process/incident_management.md

   1. Technical status of the issue
   2. List of open and eliminated hypothesis regarding root cause
   3. Time and content of the most recent customer update
-  4. Communication channels in play, including: slack channel, tracking doc, conference bridge, and email thread
+  4. Communication channels in play, including: IM channel, tracking doc, conference bridge, and email thread
-  5. Key support personnel / stakeholders outside SRE-P engaged in the incident, such as CEE TSE, TAM, Account Team, Red Hat executives, or other SRE teams (when troubleshooting hosted tenants or layered products)
+  5. Key support personnel / stakeholders outside SRE engaged in the incident

 Note: Outgoing team members should disengage no later than 30 minutes after their region handoff time (handoff+30).